Updated: December 22, 2025

 There are many retirement homes in Lisbon, Portugal, with strong expat communities.
 This makes it easy to meet new people and adjust to your new surroundings.

-There will always be a new restaurant to try with some of the best cuisine in the country, inspiring history and architecture to explore, natural landscapes and beaches to soak in, iconic sights to take in, such as the Castle of Saint George (Castelo de São Jorge) and the Belém Tower.
+There will always be a new restaurant to try with some of the best cuisine in the country, inspiring history and architecture to explore, natural landscapes and beaches to soak in, and iconic sights to take in, such as the Castle of Saint George (Castelo de São Jorge) and the Belém Tower.

 Portugal is an affordable place to live as a retiree, as living costs are cheaper than in much of Western Europe and the United States.
 But the total costs vary based on where you live and the type of housing you choose.